Skip to main content

 http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier

 Sign Request: Choose if the request from the Service Provider (Iru Endpoint) to the Identity Provider should be signed.
 Sign Request Algorithm: Select the signing algorithm required by your identity provider.
 Sign Request Algorithm Digest: Select the signing algorithm digest required by your identity provider.
-Protocol Binding: How should the Service Provider (Iru Endpoint) direct requests to the identity provider (typically HTTP-Redirect).
+Request Binding: How should the Service Provider (Iru Endpoint) direct requests to the identity provider (typically HTTP-Redirect).
 Save: Saves your SAML configuration.

 Required Claim Attributes